27th March, 2017

 Arrogance: To think more of yourself than you ought, especially in respect to shaping your own life and being the master of your destiny.

 Asceticism: A belief spiritual discipline can be achieved through extreme forms of self-denial.

-Assurance: A confidence that comes from knowing Jesus and what He has
+Assurance: A confidence that comes from knowing Jesus and what He has done for humanity.

 Astrology: A belief that a person’s future can be foretold by studying the stars.

 Atonement: An act that brings enemies together as friends, the most notable of which is Jesus offering up His life for ours.
 This was God's way of offering the hand of friendship and destroying the enmity (sin) that separated us.
 For a fuller explanation of atonement, visit The Word...